-I study discrimination and identity formation with the goal of puzzling out their complicated workings, while also highlighting the many organizations and individuals fighting against these forms of violence and ultimately for a more just, equitable world.
+I study discrimination and identity formation with the goal of puzzling out their complicated workings, while also highlighting the many organizations and individuals fighting for a better, more equitable world.

 Articles + Book Chapters

 Translating Transgender “Erasure” in the Trump Era PhiloSOPHIA 9, 1 (2019) 142-143.

 Why the ‘Transgender’ Bathroom Controversy Should Make Us Rethink Sex-Segregated Public Bathrooms Politics, Groups & Identities 16, 2 (2018) 199-216.

 Checking a Male or Female Box to get into College, in LGBTQ Politics: A Critical Reader edited by Marla Brettschneider, Susan Burgess, and Christine Keating.
 New York University Press, 2017.

 Why Testosterone Ranges Should Replace Sex-Segregation in Title IX Sports The Gender Policy Report, August 22, 2017.

 How We’re Redefining Gender in the 21st Century CNN.com, Aug.
 1, 2017.